by2-be/task_reporter/README.md

 TaskReporter.task("name") do |task|
   # call task.success or task.error
   # if nothing gets called, task.success is auto-called

   # if an error is raised, task.error is auto-called
   # a message(string) may be given to these methods

+  # if no error was raised, task.success is auto-called
 end
 ```